abhigya-maskay/prompts/persona/technical_architect_persona.md

 - Completeness: Includes "No change" baseline and explicit trade-offs.
 - NFRs: Targets captured or marked TBD with owner.
 - Diagram: Primary flows and interfaces; matches ADR scope.
-- RAID: Risks/assumptions have owners and next steps.
 - Brevity: Concise; avoid redundancy.

 ## Anti-Patterns to Avoid